Country life in northern Pirkanmaa

 2 tractors and a drier

-Some fundamentals have remained the same – we still practice organic farming and forestry.
-In addition to traditional farm work, we provide genuine and idyllic farm B&B accommodation with an experienced and hospitable approach.
+Some fundamentals have remained the same – we still practise organic farming and forestry.
+In addition to traditional farm work, we provide genuine, idyllic farm B&B accommodation based on experience and a desire to please our guests.

-The current owner took over the farm in 1973.
-The same year, he married Irma who he had found swirling in a dance pavilion.
-The same lakeside dance pavilion still organises dances every summer Saturday, allowing people to fall in love with the rhythm – and maybe each other.
+Esko took over the farm in 1973.
+In the same year, he married Irma, whom he had met at a dance in the local dance pavilion.
+The same lakeside dance pavilion still organises dances every Saturday in summer, so people still fall in love with the rhythm – and maybe with each other.

 Tourism operations started in the 1980s when the family first opened their doors to guests.
-In 2021, Ylä-Tuuhonen Farm is still a family-run business, and the family still lives in the farm’s main house.
-Primarily organic oats and rye are cultivated on the farm’s fields, in addition to which green fertilisation fields are in rotation.
-You can have a taste of the farm’s own organic oats in the country breakfast’s oatmeal.
+Ylä-Tuuhonen Farm is still a family-run business, and the family live in the farm’s main house.
+The crops in the farm fields are primarily organic oats and rye, with rotation also of green fertilisation fields.
+You can have a taste of the farm’s own organic oats in the porridge provided with breakfast at the farm.

-The master of the farm, Esko, is most often working in the fields or forests or heating up the farm’s lakeside saunas.
-Irma, on the other hand, likes to spend time in the kitchen or the farm’s garden.
-Daughter Maire is responsible for the farm’s operations together with the farmer couple.
+The master of the farm, Esko, mostly works in the fields or forests or heat up the farm’s lakeside saunas.
+His wife, Irma, likes to spend time in the kitchen or in the garden of the farm.
+Their daughter, Maire, helps the couple with the farm work time to time.

 Farm animals